NadaElrayes/improving-app-performance-via-redis/README.md

 ## Description

 This project is a reponse to A Cloud Guru Challenge.
+[Improve app performance using Amazon ElastiCache](https://acloudguru.com/blog/engineering/cloudguruchallenge-improve-application-performance-using-amazon-elasticache)

 The purpose of the project is to improve the performance of a dummy python application by directing the requests to ElastiCache Redis cluster instead of directly checking the RDS PostgreSQL DB.
 If a cache miss happens, it queries the RDS DB and loads the data to Redis.
 A cache hit will happen on the next time.